 Then, get some toys and use them during your play!

-From spreader bars to cock cage, there are plenty of great options out there to spice things up!
+From spreader bars, cock cages and tapes, there are plenty of great options out there to spice things up!

 #2: Consider Roleplay